publishpress/PublishPress-Future/readme.txt

 * FIXED: Remove broken and invalid setting to use classic metabox, #604;
 * FIXED: Prevent a PHP warning in the posts screen if the selected term do not exists anymore, #612;
 * FIXED: Update the ES, IT and FR translations, #609;
+* CHANGED: Limit the version of the library woocommerce/action-scheduler to 3.7.0, until we can set WP 6.2 as the minimum version;

 = [3.1.4] - UNRELEASED =